resconda/resconda.it-hugo/content/articles/il-picco-della-birra.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
-title: Il Picco Della Birra
+title: Il picco della birra
 date: 2022-12-02
 ## below are user-defined parameters (lower case keys recommended)
 summary: |